All Episodes

 All right.

-If that's your attitude, one of these days they're going to come for something you really do care about, and they're going to make you do the opposite or not permit you to do it, or otherwise force you to do something you really hate, and then you're going to get it, but it may be too late by then.
+If that's your attitude, one of these days, they're going to come for something you really do care about, and they're going to make you do the opposite or not permit you to do it or otherwise force you to do something you really hate and then you're going to get it, but it may be too late by then.

 It's really better if you understand now the entire political identity and nature and agenda of the Democrat Party.

-Well, in Texas, Texas, of all places, they have discovered a bug that can turn you into a vegetarian, or at least make you swear off of red meat.
+Well, in Texas, Texas, of all places, they have discovered a bug that can turn you into a vegetarian or at least make you swear off of red meat.

 Doctors across the nation are seeing a surge of sudden meat allergies in people bitten by a certain kind of tick.

-We're going to get to Ebola.
+Oh, yes, we're going to get to Ebola.

 Are we going to get to fall?

-Look, it's open line Friday, folks, and even I need a break from the dead weight serious stuff every day.
+Look, it's Open Line Friday, folks, and even I need a break from the dead weight serious stuff every day.

 Give me a little time here.